resurfaceio/binfiles/README.md

   Trino-specific types.
 * Deciding to use Avro or Iceberg or any other format is only part of the challenge.
 You still have to implement a schema for the data being stored, and this is a significant task.
-Our file format is built around an opinionated schema for storing API call data, including request/response attributes, dimensional fields, and bitmap indexes.
+Our file format is built around an opinionated schema for API call data, with request/response attributes, dimensional fields, and bitmap indexes.
 * Like Avro and Iceberg, our format and implementation is 100% open source, so you aren't locked into any proprietary bits.

 ---